-10 Foods (and Vitamins and Supplements!) to Boost Your ADHD Brain
+10 Foods (and Supplements and Vitamins!) to Boost Your ADHD Brain

-Medication helps many adults and children with ADHD, but it doesn’t work for everyone.
+Medication helps many adults and children with attention deficit hyperactivity disorder (ADHD or ADD), but it doesn’t work for everyone.
+For ADHD brains low on (and desperately seeking) dopamine, supplements and diet can help move the needle.

 Medication does not cure ADHD, and it should never be the only treatment, says Edward Hallowell, M.D., coauthor of the best-selling Driven to Distraction: Recognizing and Coping with Attention Deficit Disorder from Childhood Through Adulthood.
-“Diet and nutrition play key roles in how well the ADHD brain operates.”
-Toward that end, here are 10 foods, ADHD supplements, and herbs that you should add to your treatment plan.
-As always, talk with your doctor first before doing so.
+“Proper nutrition plays a key role in how well the ADHD brain operates.”
+Toward that end, here are 10 natural ADHD remedies — including foods, ADHD supplements, and herbs — that you should add to your treatment plan for increased dopamine and, therefore, better focus, attention, and motivation.

 Poor nutrition can cause a child or adult with ADHD to become distracted, impulsive, and restless.
 The right foods, on the other hand, can lessen those symptoms.